-About a two and a half hour drive from Auckland in New Zealand is the Putaruru Blue Spring.
+About a two and a half hour drive from Auckland on New Zealand’s North Island is the Putaruru Blue Spring.
 A pool and river so pretty it looks like a swimming pool for fairies.
-Here’s everything you need to know to discover it yourself.
+Here’s everything you need to know to discover it yourself including how to get from Auckland to the Blue Spring.

 I have a soft spot for Auckland, I lived there for six years – but I admit, it’s not a city most people travelling to New Zealand hang around for long.
 But, if you don’t have time to do the whole tiki tour around the islands, I’m going to argue that – with a bit of hunting for cool things to do and a few easy day trips from Auckland – you can easily stay a week or more in the city and have a fantastic time.
 And, if you do, the Putaruru Blue Spring should definitely be on your must-see list.